-We, as an advanced approaches banking organization, are subject to the Basel III framework in the U.S. The provisions of the Basel III rule related to minimum capital requirements, regulatory capital buffers and deductions and adjustments to regulatory capital were fully implemented as of January 1, 2019.
-We are also subject to the market risk capital rule jointly issued by U.S. banking regulators to implement the changes to the market risk capital framework in the U.S.
+We are subject to the Basel III framework (Basel III rule) in the United States.
+The provisions of the

+Basel III rule related to minimum capital requirements, capital buffers and deductions and adjustments to regulatory capital were fully implemented as of January 2019.
+We are also subject to the market risk capital rule as implemented by U.S. banking regulators.

-As required by the Dodd-Frank Act, we, as an advanced approaches banking organization, are subject to a "capital floor," also referred to as the Collins Amendment, in the assessment of our regulatory capital adequacy, including the capital conservation buffer and countercyclical capital buffer described below in this "Supervision and Regulation" section.
-Our risk-based capital ratios for regulatory assessment purposes are the lower of each ratio calculated under the standardized approach and the advanced approaches.
+As required by the Dodd-Frank Act, we are subject to a "capital floor," also referred to as the Collins Amendment, in the assessment of our regulatory capital adequacy.
+Thus, our risk-based capital ratios for regulatory assessment purposes are the lower of each ratio calculated under the standardized approach and the advanced approaches.
+We are also subject to the capital conservation buffer and the countercyclical capital buffer described below in this "Supervision and Regulation" section.